mdrmuhaimin/Hasan_VC_Thesis/hasan.vc.thesis.gpt5.md

 ### 30 company-ending risks — with guardrails/mitigations

-(Grouped; each shows Likelihood/Impact and the specific guardrail I am implementing now.)
+(Grouped; each shows Likelihood/Impact and the specific guardrail we are implementing now.)

 #### Market (10)